karafka/null-logger/README.md

 [![Build Status](https://travis-ci.org/karafka/null-logger.svg?branch=master)](https://travis-ci.org/karafka/null-logger)
 [![Code Climate](https://codeclimate.com/github/karafka/null-logger/badges/gpa.svg)](https://codeclimate.com/github/karafka/null-logger)

 A simple logger that does not log anything.
-It can be used for defining an interface for other loggers
+It can be used for defining an interface for other loggers.

 ## Installation